Carran, Allan Keith (Keith) Interview

 Keeping the mind active.

-One of the things that I really am pleased … is that some of these traits have passed on to my children.
-I know Susan, our eldest daughter, lives in England but she still does a lot of travelling and camping and is following in our footsteps.
+One of the things that I really am pleased [about] is that some of these traits have passed on to my children.
+Susan, our eldest daughter, lives in England but she still does a lot of travelling and camping and is following in our footsteps.
 Scott and his girls are into tramping and camping, and they’re really good skiers.
 And Grant also is [of] course, quite a little builder; he’s built his own house up on Waiheke Island, all by himself.
-So it’s good to see that some of these attributes have passed on to the next generation.
+So yes, it’s good to see that some of these attributes have passed on to the next generation.

 Yes.
 Keith and Ed caught thousands of fish; they returned almost all of those fish, isn’t that correct?
 You very seldom ever took a fish.

 Yes.
-Oh, it’s necessary I think to preserve the environment.
-Unfortunately it’s been fairly damaged over recent years by aggressive agriculture.
+Oh, it’s necessary I think to preserve the environment, and unfortunately it’s been fairly damaged over recent years by aggressive agriculture.
 Fortunately there’s been a new awakening, and people are much more environmentally aware now.
 Rivers which had deteriorated are hopefully going to be reinvigorated over the years ahead.
 And we can see this with a project that I’ve been a little bit involved in with the Maraetotara River near Havelock North, where the river is being fenced off from livestock, and a corridor of natives planted right down the river, which over time will restore the river and create a bird corridor.
 And that’s happening in other places as well, so long may it continue.
-Maybe fishing will be preserved for our successors.
+Maybe our fishing will be preserved for our successors.

-Yes, one other area you haven’t mentioned is you’ve always had an interest in fast horses and slow horses, haven’t you?
+Yes.
+One other area you haven’t mentioned is you’ve always had an interest in fast horses and slow horses, haven’t you?

 [Chuckle] Yes.